Show design, production & media server encoding: ECA2

-The Futuroscope new night show relies on the Modulo Kinetic media server by Modulo Pi
+The Futuroscope new night show uses the Modulo Kinetic media server by Modulo Pi

 Since June 26, visitors of the Futuroscope park can admire La Clé des Songes (The Key to Dreams), a brand new night show presented in the park’s water theater.
-Designed by ECA2, the show provides the public with a dreamlike journey relying on video-projection, lasers, flames, and water jets.
+Designed and produced by ECA2, the show provides the public with a dreamlike journey based on several multimedia technologies including video-projection, lasers, flames, and water jets.
 The immersive show is based on 10 x video-projectors, and 3 x Modulo Kinetic media servers by Modulo Pi.

 The Key to Dreams is the result of a year and a half collaboration between the Futuroscope park and ECA2, a world leader in the design and production of immersive multimedia spectaculars.
 Established in the park’s outdoor water theater, the show offers a multi-sensory experience where animated movie and multimedia blends.

-Committed to upgrade the attractions and shows offered to its 2 million visitors every year, the Futuroscope ordered a new spectacular to ECA2 to replace the show previously played in the water theater.
-Teams of ECA2 had to reclaim the venue and imagine a new show using the equipment already installed.
+Committed to upgrade the attractions and shows offered to its 2 million visitors every year, the Futuroscope entrusted ECA2 with the revamp of the nighttime spectacular previously played in the water theater.
+Teams of ECA2 had to reclaim the venue and imagine a new show using the equipment already installed, and enhancing the setup with some new impressive multimedia equipment.

 In response to this challenge, ECA2 designed a new scenography around the vortex structure, a pre-existing element of 28 tons whose 157 facets form a 270 sqm projection surface.